On the Road: Birmingham _

 Despite the fact that I would struggle to fit 90% of their showrooms into my average-sized abode, they certainly are contemporary interior designs I would love to live with.
 As I stood in kitchens thrice the size of my own, I was drawn to their use of colour and texture to create the perfect back drop for their home furnishings.
 Inspired by their eclectic collections, I started to imagine how certain items would elevate my own home’s interior.

 Whilst my focus was primarily on finding Home, there were some usual beauty and apparel suspects that didn’t fail to steal my attention, including Jasper Conran’s SIS in Debenhams…

 River Island’s enormous store front and Vans’ on-brand and typically edgy store design in the Bullring….

 Ted Baker, Diesel and Calvin Klein’s tasteful concessions in Selfridges…

-Mulberry and Acqua Di Parma’s colourful displays in John Lewis…
+Mulberry and Acqua Di Parma’s colourful and branded displays in John Lewis…